Quantum acoustics unravels Planckian resistivity: Nonperturbative and coherent carrier scattering in strange metals

-We carefully treat the quantum nature of the carrier scattering by considering the quantum interference effects in real space~\cite{dattabook1995}.
-We describe the charge carriers as quantum wave packets moving under the dynamic lattice wave field, which we call the WoW method, explained further in Methods \ref{s:Wow}.
+We associate the nonperturbative and coherent dynamics with the energy and wavelength of carriers being larger or at least comparable to the strength of the deformation potential and the lattice constant.
+The strange metals under consideration belong to this category due to their low Fermi energy and strong electron-lattice coupling, see Materials and Methods.
+We carefully treat the quantum nature of the carrier scattering by considering the quantum interference effects in coordinate space~\cite{dattabook1995}.
+We describe the charge carriers as quantum wave packets moving under the dynamic lattice wave field arising from the standard Fr{\"o}hlich Hamiltonian~\cite{Frochlich1, Frochlich2, Mahan}, which we call the WoW method, explained further in Materials and Methods \ref{s:Wow}.
 We illustrate the snapshot of the real part of the carrier wave function (top) evolved after some time under the deformation potential (bottom) in Fig. \ref{coherent}.
 Carrier wave functions undergo phase-preserving multiple quasielastic scatterings everywhere at once until they lose their coherence in real space.
 Scatterings are ubiquitous, frequent, and local (short-range).
 Note that the coherence in energy basis could have been lost (thermalization) much earlier~\cite{planckianmetals}.
 A quantum treatment is necessary for modeling the transport of charge carriers in strange metals, even at high temperatures~\cite{Heller22}.
+Note that the importance of quantum coherence of carriers at high temperatures has also been highlighted in the context of charge density waves~\cite{PhysRevB.87.115127,10.1063/5.0048834,MILLER2024101326}.